MicroEJ/docs/VEEPortingGuide/uiCco.rst

 =========

 Several C modules implement the UI Pack's Abstraction Layer APIs.
-Some are generic, and some are platform dependent (more precisely: GPU dependent).
+Some are generic, and some are platform dependent (more precisely: GPU-dependent).
 The generic modules provide header files to be extended by the specific modules.
 The generic C modules are available on the :ref:`central_repository` and the specific C modules on the :ref:`developer_repository`.

-The following picture illustrates the available C modules and the following chapters explain the aim and relations of each C module.
+The following picture illustrates the available C modules, and the following chapters explain the aim and relations of each C module.

 .. note:: It is a simplified view: all sources and headers files of each C module are not visible.